 Ignore the crowd and stay centered on your own moves.

 5. “I’ll just copy that woman; she looks good.”

 It can be tempting to mimic another person’s workout when they look great.
-But just because someone looks fit doesn’t necessarily mean they know what they’re doing, says fitness expert Tom Holland, author of "Swim, Bike, Run – Eat."
+But just because someone looks fit doesn’t necessarily mean they know what they’re doing, according to fitness expert Tom Holland, author of "Swim, Bike, Run – Eat."

 Even if you do the same workout, your fitness mileage may vary.
-"Genetics plays a role, too,” says Holland.
+"Genetics plays a role, too,” said Holland.